Goncalo-Dias-Rodrigues/PersonalSnakeGame/README.md

 ## Installation

 To run this game, you need to have Python installed on your system.
 No additional libraries need to be installed as it uses the built-in `turtle` module.
+Open the cmd line and find where you want to install the game and do the following commands:

 1.  **Clone the repository:**
     ```bash